astrellon/lysithea-vm/README.md

 (print (+ 1 (+ 2 (+ 3 4)))) ; Outputs 10
 ```

-### Subtract `(- num1 num2)`
+### Subtract `(- num1 num2 ...numN)`
 Takes the top two values from the stack and pushes the result of subtracting the top value from the second top value.

 ```lisp
 (print (- 10 15)) ; Outputs -5
 ```

 More than two inputs can be used, however it will be turned into a chain of operators that only take two inputs.
+This is done at assembler time.

 ```lisp
 (print (- 1 2 3 4)) ; Outputs -8